viamrobotics/docs/docs/modular-resources/upload/_index.md

 2. Next, run the `viam module create` command to select a new custom module name and generate the required metadata for your module.
    By default, a new module is created as _private_, meaning that it is only accessible to members of your [organization](/manage/fleet/organizations/), but you can choose to set your module as _public_ to make it accessible to all Viam users.
-   Run the `create` command according to the desired visibility for your module:
+   Follow the instructions below according to whether you want to upload a public or private module:

 {{< tabs >}}
 {{% tab name="Private" %}}